vinefeeder/Sundry/Subtitle Translate Workflow/README.md

 Go to https://translatesubtitles.co  and translate each srt to your preferred language.
 Note the srt colour information is removed by the translator.

-Save each file as S0nE0n.lang.srt for example S05E07.en.srt
+Save each file as S0nE0n.lang.srt for example S05E07.en.srt  using  rename_subs.sh as necessary

 Place the newly translated srt files back into the video folder.
 Remove the old srt files